 Distinguished Contributors have the right to elect new Distinguished Contributors.
 We recognize the knowledge and experience that Distinguished Contributors bring to the project.
-From time to time, the Board of Directors and Software Steering Council may poll the group of Distinguished Contributors for their insights.
+From time to time, the Executive Council and Software Steering Council may poll the group of Distinguished Contributors for their insights.

 To be considered for nomination as a Distinguished Contributor a Project Contributor must have produced contributions to Jupyter itself that are substantial in quality and quantity, and sustained over at least two years.
 When considering potential Members, the existing Distinguished Contributors will look at nominees with a comprehensive view of their contributions.
 This will include but is not limited to code, code review, infrastructure work, mailing list and chat participation, community help/building, education and outreach, fundraising, branding, marketing, inclusion and diversity, UX design and research, etc. We are deliberately not setting arbitrary quantitative metrics (like “100 commits in this repo”) to avoid encouraging behavior that plays to the metrics rather than the project’s overall well-being.

 Membership in the Distinguished Contributors body is a lifetime appointment.